Corporate-Insider/corporate-insider/README.md

 ## Issues

-[Superhero Api](https://superheroapi.com/) has data about some characters misplaced so I made arrays of names of Marvel and DC comic characters that have reliable data.

 ## DATA

-I used the [Superhero Api](https://superheroapi.com/) for my app, to use the [Superhero Api](https://superheroapi.com/), you have to register with your facebook account or email to get a key.

 ## Technologies

-- React js, React Bootstrap, Javascript, CSS, HTML5, Axios.
+- React js, React Bootstrap, Javascript, CSS, HTML5, Fetch API

-### How to Install Comic Geek
+### How to Install Corporate Insider

 - Fork and Clone this repository
 - In the directory, run npm install